 Defect Free

-Hard drives usually do not wear off when not in use for an extended period as they are made of magnetic fields.
-So defect-free is defined as recording surfaces that do not contain any identifiable deficiencies.
+Hard drives are made of magnetic fields and therefore do not wear off when not in use, making them defect-free as long as their recording surfaces do not contain any identifiable deficiencies.

 Defect Management